-- Anybody showing symptoms of Hyperglycaemia or Hypoglycaemia should be accompanied to the Medical Room - Treatment of Hypoglycaemia in a pupil should be carried out according to the individual Care Plan, e.g. offer a sugary drink or sweet food. - If a pupil is semi-conscious or unconscious, convulsing or unable to take anything by mouth, place in the recovery position, nil by mouth, call the School Nurse and dial 999. - Treatment of Hyperglycaemia in a pupil should be carried out according to the individual Care Plan.
-The pupil will be aware of this and explain what needs to happen.
+- If an incident occurs on the School site, the School Nurse should be called to anybody showing symptoms of Hyperglycaemia or Hypoglycaemia, or, if mobile, the patient should be accompanied to the Medical Room.
+Alternatively dial 999 for the emergency services. - If an incident occurs off-site, the emergency services should be called immediately. - If a pupil is semi-conscious or unconscious, convulsing or unable to take anything by mouth, place in the recovery position, call the School Nurse and dial 999. - Treatment of Hyperglycaemia or Hypoglycaemia in a pupil should be carried out according to the individual Care Plan which is held by the School Nurse.